openworm/org.geppetto.docs/source/usinggeppetto.rst

 Selection
 ----------
-3D objects in GEPPETTO consist of Entities or Aspects, and can be selected/unselected by using the select command of the entity as such:
+3D objects in GEPPETTO consist of Entities or Aspects, and can be selected/unselected by clicking on them or using the select command of the entity as such:

 .. code-block:: javascript